kobotoolbox/docs/source/howto_edit_single_submissions.md

 Please note:

-* If you're collecting data with the KoBoCollect app, once a form has been submitted to the server it is **not possible** to edit or delete a submission from KoBoCollect.
+* If you're collecting data with the KoboCollect app, once a form has been submitted to the server it is **not possible** to edit or delete a submission from KoboCollect.
 * It is **not possible** to do bulk edit or deletions.